Find providers

 Treatment for ADHD ranges from prescription medication to therapy, sometimes combined with coaching.
 In many cases, medication alone is an effective treatment for ADHD.

-The right medication for treating your ADHD symptoms depends on a number of factors, especially the type of ADHD you have.
-Stimulant medications can help you pay attention longer by helping your brain send and receive signals, so you can think more clearly.
+The right medication for treating your ADHD depends on a number of factors – especially the type of ADHD you have.
+Stimulant medications can help you pay attention longer by helping your brain send and receive signals so you can think more clearly.
 If stimulants aren’t right for you, there are alternatives, such as antidepressants.

 Finding the Right Dosage